L-GTA: Latent Generative Modeling for Time Series Augmentation: L-GTA

 A distinctive feature of L-GTA is its ability to generate datasets with controlled variability, enabling the systematic variation of the similarity between the original and generated data.
-The process involves applying parametric transformations to the latent space of the model, described as $v^{'i} = \mathcal{T_{\eta}}(v^{i}, \eta)$.
+The process involves applying parametric transformations to the latent space of the model, which can be defined as $v^{\prime i} = \mathcal{T}_{\eta}(v^{i}, \eta)$.
 Here, $\mathcal{T}$ represents the transformation function, and $\eta$ its parameters.
-The transformed latent representation $v^{'i}$ is then decoded to yield the transformed time series $\tilde{z}^{'i} = \mathcal{D}(v^{'i})$, maintaining consistency with the statistical properties of the original series.
+The transformed latent representation $v^{\prime i}$ is then decoded to yield the transformed time series $\tilde{z}^{\prime i} = \mathcal{D}(v^{\prime i})$, maintaining consistency with the statistical properties of the original series.

 Furthermore, L-GTA supports the sequential chaining of multiple transformations in the latent space, thus enabling the generation of an extensive and diverse set of semi-synthetic time series.
 This is formulated as: